mm80843/T3.5/docs/Benef/PBN__Benef_15.md

 # __Microscopic representation of individual movement__

-## Name of the Benefit

-Provides detailed information on the impact of social distancing measures at a building level

 ## Description of Benefits pertaining to Beneficiaries

 * [Supports evidence-based decision-making and targeted interventions in building design and management](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_15.md)